liquidshit/cacophony/README.md

 # cacophony
-Recently stumbled upon an old hdd with some songs I wrote for a punk around 2000-2004...
+Recently stumbled upon an old hdd with some songs I wrote for a punk rock band back in 2000-2004...
 135 .mid-files to  be exact.

 No mixing what so ever.
 Instrument levels like loud drums in some places if I'm not mistaken.